Anxiety in Teenagers

 Can anxiety in teenagers be treated?

-Can lifestyle changes help manage anxiety in teenagers?
+Are there any lifestyle changes that can help alleviate anxiety in teenagers?

-Can anxiety in teenagers lead to other mental health issues?
+Can anxiety in teenagers increase the risk of other mental health issues?

 If you have any feedback, please get in touch.